audulus/docs/index.md

 *  Updates for new versions of Audulus
 *  Tutorials
 *  New Patches
-*  And more!
+*  ...and more!

 ## Polyphony

 Polyphonic processing in Audulus works seamlessly.
 A connection between nodes is polyphonic if it is rendered thicker.
+It also ceases oscillating between red/blue, for obvious reasons.
 Nodes are automatically capable of polyphonic processing.
 So for example, feed a **Distortion** node with a polyphonic connection and the distortion will be applied separately to each voice in the connection.

-A good example of polyphonic processing is the **Subtractive** example.
-Set the [**Keyboard**](/nodes/#keyboard) node to "poly" and note the thicker polyphonic connections.
-That is, up until the voices are mixed down by the [**PolyToMono**](/nodes/#polytomono) node.
+Currently, you can only access the first 4 notes held with the PolyToMono node, though this will change in the future - the PolyToMono node will have an arbitrary number of internal channels in a future version of Audulus 3.X.
+To reassemble 4 signals into one Poly signal, use the MonoToPoly node.
+Again, in a future version of Audulus 3.X, MonoToPoly will have an arbitrary number of inputs.

 ---

-## Custom Nodes
+## Building Custom Modules

-Using **Custom Nodes**, you can design your own node user interfaces.

-Use the following steps to create your own node UI.
+Starting with the Patch node, you can create your own custom modules for Audulus.
+You can think of the Patch node as an enclosure - the box or faceplate that the "circuit" of your synth sits in.
+You can create as many layers as you want - it has been tested down to 250 layers, but usually 3-5 will suffice for even the most mind-bogglingly complex designs.

-1. Create a sub-patch using the Patch Node (Utilities -> Patch)
+1. Create a sub-patch using the Patch Node (Subpatch -> Patch)
-2. Enter the sub-patch by double-tapping (or double-clicking) on the Patch Node
+2. Enter the sub-patch with double-tap/click on the Patch node.
 3. Create a Knob node.
-5. Exit the sub-patch and you'll see your knob on the front panel.
+5. Exit the sub-patch and you'll see your knob on the front panel - knobs are exposed automatically by default.
+If you need an "internal trimpot," use the Constant node, which is not exposable.
+6. Enter the sub-patch again and add a Light node, then bring up the context menu on the Light node and tap/click "Expose."
+7. Exit the sub patch and now you'll see the knob and the light occupying the same space on the UI.
-6. Open the context menu on the Patch Node and select Edit UI
+6. Open the context menu on the Patch node by pressing/clicking on a blank spot of the Patch node, and select Edit UI.
-7. Drag the knob to where you'd like it.
+7. Arrange the Knob and Light nodes where you want them.
+Notice how the boundaries of the patch grow to accomodate the elements it contains.
-8. Open the Path Node's context menu again and select Lock UI to finish editing the UI.
+8. Open the Path Node's context menu again and select "Lock UI" to finish editing the UI. *Remember to lock your UI and clear your history before uploading your patch to the forum!*

-Knobs aren't the only widgets that can be exposed.
-Various nodes have an "Expose" option in their context menus.
+9. When arranging many UI elements at once, they may all be in a jumble on top of one another.
+It may be best to expose elements one at a time, especially when placing multiple Light nodes.
+Audulus cannot read your mind and needs to be told explicitly where to put UI elements.
+This is sometimes a long process, but the great thing is you only have to do it once per module.
+If you want to bring an element on "top" of another (say, a knob that has a waveform node in the background, as the Waveform Via does), you have to know that the last element created is the one that is "on top."
+To "bring to front," as you might in Photoshop, you have to select the node you want to be on top, delete it, and then re-create it.
+It is now the last thing created, and thus, the element that is most "on top."
+10. Also, try this: create a Patch node, then add any module from the library next to it.
+Enter the module you picked out and select all of its contents, call up the context menu and select "Copy."
+Exit the module and then enter the Patch node you just created, and paste what you copied.
+Exit the Patch node and you will see that all of the UI elements are already neatly arranged!
+Use this to your advantage.
+11. Also, *this cannot be stressed enough*: Design your instrument or effect using the modules in the Module Library *not* the nodes.
+Unless you have a specific reason to, the nodes will only slow you down - not only physically, but creatively.
+Also, in some sense, if you are not using the Module Library, you have paid for Audulus 3, but are still using Audulus 2.
+Taylor, the developer and creator of Audulus, did many, many things to improve Audulus - the greatest of these achievements was totally rewriting Audulus from the ground up in C++ (Audulus 2 and below were written in Lua).
+However, the Module Library represents a true paradigm shift in the way you can approach Audulus as a musician and synthesist, and allows you to design complex modules in a way that, especially when used in conjunction with the lasso tool, is about 100-1000 times as fast, depending on what you are doing.
+Remember the node/module:atom/molecule analogy. *You can do better, braver, and more powerful synthesis "chemistry" with modules than you can with nodes.*  That said, if you just want to learn Audulus from the ground up, by all means - design with nodes.
+Eventually, you will start to use the library as you gain knowledge of the program.
+12. Finally, *Again, remember to lock your UI and clear your history before uploading your patch to the forum!*

+See you at the forum!
+Happy patching!

 ---